AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section4/lab/labinstructions.md

 ```
 illuminatio clean run
 ```

+The scan will fail due to the Network Policy you implemented.
 ## Set up a security context in a Pod (this won't work)

 1. Run the below.